Nashville, Tennessee, USA downtown skyline on the Cumberland River at dusk with the bridge lit up and reflecting in the water below.

 As a stopover point - or a destination in its own right - Memphis certainly won't disappoint.
 Famed for its rich musical history, this is the must-see city for fans of Elvis Presley, B.B.
 King and Johnny Cash.
 Delve into its rich past at the local museums or soak up the atmosphere at its many bars.

-An experience in its own right, the resort comes with fantastic wellness facilities, including a spa and even a 13 lane bowling alley within the site.
-After a long drive though, the appeal of a bath to soak in from the comfort of your room might be more exciting!
+The resort offers an experience in its own right.
+It has fantastic wellness facilities, including a spa and even a 13-lane bowling alley.
+After a long drive, though, the appeal of a bath to soak in from the comfort of your room might be more exciting!

 READ MORE - Click here for more great hotel options